ajithrnayak/ajith_blog/content/posts/2014-08-22---Xcode-users-can-free-up-space-on-your-mac/index.md

 The Core Simulator folder is familiar to many Xcode users.
 It's the territory of the simulator; that where it stores app data.
 It's obvious that you can delete any older version of the simulator folder(s) if you no longer support your applications for those versions.

-There's a command to magically remove all the simulators that Xcode no longer need.
+There's a command to magically remove all the simulators that Xcode no longer requires.

 ```sh
 xcrun simctl delete unavailable